What is crop rotation and why we need it?

 Growing the same crop on the same field over an extended period is known as monoculture.
 This approach has an extremely negative impact on the yield and quality of the given crop, overall biodiversity, and the health of the soil itself.
 That is because in monoculture, the plant’s root system absorbs nutrients from the same depth in the soil, in the same proportions, during the same time period.
 This can lead to an imbalance in soil nutrients as the same plant is constantly requiring the same nutrients at the same soil layer.
 Moreover, the root system’s exudates often act autotoxic, further complicating the situation.
 These factors together lead to a phenomenon known as soil fatigue.

 Monoculture also provides ideal conditions for the development and spread of plant diseases and pests.
 That is because the development cycle of certain pests and diseases gets synchronized with a particular crop, so if we keep planting the same crop over and over again, the same pests and diseases will be coming back.
-Conventional agriculture fights this problem with pesticides.
+Conventional agriculture fights this problem with synthetic pesticides.
 But there is a more sustainable way.
 Alternating various crops prevents a situation where a specific pest or disease develops and stays over an extended period of time.

 The same applies to weeds.
 Each crop has its companions.
 In wheat, for example, weed companions are wild mustard, cleavers, and chickweed.
 The development cycle of these weeds perfectly aligns with the wheat cycle, and their seed bank in the soil is replenished every year.
 So, by constantly planting one crop type, we also continue having the same weeds.
 And they influence biodiversity of soil microorganisms, so having the same crops over and over, results in a reduced ability of the soil to mineralize organic matter, a decrease in the population of beneficial microorganisms, and an increase in the population of pathogenic microorganisms.